deadlyvipers/dojo_rules/introduction.md

-This is a the intro step in the Code School course
+This is a the intro step in the Code School course.
-My favorite Code School path so far is 'Git Real'
+\n My favorite Code School path so far is JavaScript